observatorium/obsctl/README.md

-  get         Read series, labels & rules (JSON/YAML) of a tenant. query       Query metrics for a tenant. set         Write Prometheus Rules configuration for a tenant.
+  get         Read series, labels & rules (JSON/YAML) of a tenant. query       Query metrics for a tenant. set         Write Prometheus Rules configuration for a tenant. ui          Starts a proxy server and opens a Thanos Query UI for making requests to Observatorium API as a tenant.

 Flags:
   -h, --help   help for metrics